thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 export default Modal;
 ```

 With these updates, our modal is much more accessible.
-However, we can go one step further and make it even more reusable.

 ## Conclusion

-Developing accessible web applications is critical in ensuring that all users, including those with disabilities, can use your applications effectively.
-In this post, we walked you through the process of creating an accessible modal dialog using Vite, React, and TypeScript.
-We discussed how to set up a Vite project, build a simple modal dialog, enhance its accessibility, and refactor it into a reusable component.
+In this post, we walked through the process of creating an accessible modal dialog using Vite, React, and TypeScript.
+We discussed how to set up a Vite project, build a simple modal dialog and enhance its accessibility.

 While the principles of accessibility can be complex, libraries such as React, along with modern JavaScript tools like Vite and TypeScript, can make the task of creating accessible web applications more manageable.
 It's our responsibility as developers to ensure our applications are accessible to everyone.
-By implementing accessible modal dialogs as described in this post, you're taking a nice step towards achieving that goal.
+By implementing accessible modal dialogs as described in this post, you're taking a positive step towards achieving that goal.
+My goal is to make certain that any discussions around designing web User Interfaces include accessibility as a primary consideration.

-If there's something you feel that I missed please file an issue on the [GitHub repo](https://github.com/thommccarthy/react-modal-ts) and I'll take a look.
+If there's something you feel that I missed please file an issue on the <ExternalLink href='https://github.com/thommccarthy/react-modal-ts'>Github Repo</ExternalLink> with some reference material and I'll take a look.
 Thanks for reading!